jamalhansen/personal-goals/README.md

 - [ ] Start drawing and / or painting again
 - [ ] Post some of my art online again
 - [ ] Review and clean up my old repos
+- [ ] Write code to streamline this process
+- [ ] Write code to automagically make a readable blog post update from this

 ### Backlog: Code Things I Want to Do/Play With
 1. Want to play with RabbitMQ